 One of the biggest challenges of running a business is retaining customers.
-With so much competition out there, enticing a shopper to return to your store can be rather difficult.
+With so much competition out there, enticing a shopper to return can be rather difficult.
+This is where a loyalty program comes in.

 In this post, we’ll take a closer look at the benefits of having an online loyalty program.
 We’ll then show you three little-known hacks to increase your program engagement.
 Let’s get started!